-I had the urge to make some stuffed cabbage rolls this holiday season, I didn't have pickled cabbage and I didn't have time to go and buy it from safe sources, so it's time to make sarmale with patience dock leaves.
-Especially, because it is the season and the market is full of patience, green, beautiful and cheap.
+I really wanted to make some stuffed cabbage rolls this holiday season.
+I didn't have pickled cabbage and I didn't have time to go and buy it from safe sources.
+So it was time to make 'sarmale' with patience dock leaves.
+It was the season and the market was full of patience, green, beautiful and cheap.

-I made this recipe some time ago and we were all very impressed - the rolls are very good, tender, they melt in your mouth, I would call them "sarmale with spring taste".
-I recommend them with great confidence, they are very, very delicious.
+I made this recipe some time ago and we were all very impressed.
+The patience dock rolls are very good, tender, they just melt into your mouth.
+I would call them "sarmale with spring taste".
+I warmly recommend this recipe.

 Follow us on social networks!
 Don't miss new recipes and other news!

-Cut the spine on the back of the leaf, see in the picture.
+Remove the spine from the back of the leaf, see the picture.

 Take 5-6 leaves at a time and sink for 2-3 seconds in a saucepan filled with hot water.

-Do this with all the leaves, drain them in a sieve.
+Do this with all the leaves, let drain in a colander.

-Heat a little oil in a frying pan and fry the finely chopped white and green onions in it.
+Heat a little oil in a frying pan and cook the white and green onions, finely chopped.

 Mix well and simmer for 1-2 minutes.